 Confirming a diagnosis

 Microscopic analysis looks at the cellular composition of the urine.
 Pyuria is diagnosed if there are more than 5 leukocytes per field, or more than 20,000 leukocytes per mL of urine.
 When other microorganisms are identified in the urine in addition to leukocytes, a urine culture may be indicated.
-The doctor may also opt to order blood tests and a 24-hour urine test.
+A doctor may also opt to order blood tests and a 24-hour urine test.

 Treatment options